PDuckworth/strands_lucie/README_open_day.md

   * waypoint (go to)   -- These are clickable, and will send the robot there (technically it will be a task added into the schedule, so it might not be instant).

-  * people tracker     -- to represent detected people
+  * people tracker     -- to represent detected people on the map